Fractured Magic: Chapter Twenty-Five

 “I’m just happy to assist,” Gareth said.
 “But…you won’t hurt Moira, will you?”

-"I hardly know," Gareth admitted.
-He hadn’t understood most of it, but one thing stood out to him as strange: Leandros' reaction when Gareth told him about it.
+“I hardly know,” Gareth admitted.
+He hadn’t understood most of it, but one thing stood out to him as strange: Leandros’ reaction when Gareth told him about it.
 Gareth had been pondering it all morning.
-"But I wonder if it’s not all linked.
-Are you absolutely certain those"—he had trouble even speaking the word—"assassins that attacked the prince weren't sent by Moira?"
+“Are you absolutely certain those”—he had trouble even speaking the word—“Assassins that attacked the prince weren’t sent by Moira?”

-Gareth told Egil all of it — how the Magistrates pushed for an investigative mission, how Leandros convinced them to let him lead it.
-He told Egil about the mysterious "orinian woman" the princess mentioned and about Leandros' threats to tell the world—something.
-Something to do with the kidnapping, something he hadn't voiced out loud.
-"There are other truths I could tell," he had warned the Magistrates.
-What had he meant?
+“No, but I suspect I might know anyway.
+I never told you this, but when the Nochdvors first arrived in Gallonten, I heard some of their conversation with the Magistrates.”
+Gareth proceeded to tell Egil all of it—how the Magistrates pushed for an investigative mission, how Leandros convinced them to let him lead it.
+He told Egil about the mysterious “orinian woman” the princess mentioned and about Leandros’ threats to tell the world—something.
+Something to do with the kidnapping, something he hadn’t voiced out loud.
+“There are other truths I could tell,” he’d warned the Magistrates.

 Quiet fell in the carriage.
-Egil’s face was serious and thoughtful, almost entirely in shadow now, but he then surprised Gareth by sitting back and laughing.
+Egil’s face was serious and thoughtful, hidden almost entirely in shadow now, but he then surprised Gareth by sitting back and laughing.
 “You do hear a lot, you nosy thing!” he cried.
-“You’re right, of course.
-Unity has ways of keeping people quiet, and they rarely hesitate to use them.
-So why hesitate with Leandros?”
+“Well, what do you think of this?”

 Roman sat forward.
-The boyish grin Gareth knew was back on his face, holding none of the danger of Egil’s smile, and Gareth felt himself relax.
+The boyish grin Gareth knew was back on his face, holding none of the danger of Egil’s smirks, and Gareth felt himself relax.
 This was the smile that made him want to earn Roman’s favor, that made him feel like he was part of a secret: him and Roman, against the world.
-With a smile like that, how had he not realized Roman was Egil sooner?
+With a smile like that, how had he not realized Roman was the hero Egil sooner?
 “Hypothetically.
 Thanks to you, I have a theory; I just need your sister to confirm it.”

 “It’s only me.
 Just treat me the way you always have.”